ammar-tanwar/bloglearnbay/posts/method-overriding-in-python-of-data-science-everything-you-need-to-know.md

 Its execution is determined by the data used to call the method, rather than the reference data provided by the parent class.
 When a method in a subclass has the same name, parameters or signature, and return type (or sub-type) as a method in its super-class, the subclass method is said to override the super-class method.
 When a parent class object is used to call a program’s implementation method, the parent class’s version of the method is called.

 If a method is invoked with an object from a parent class, the parent class’s version will be used.
 But if the method is invoked with an object from a subclass, the child class’s version will be used.
 If, on the other hand, a subclass object is used to invoke the method, the function will be executed according to the subclass’s features.
-Check out our <a href="https://datascience-learnbay.medium.com/complete-guide-on-data-science-bootcamp-bf9e21caf00b" target="_blank">data science courses at Learnbay</a> if you’re a newbie looking to learn more about the field.
+Check out our <a href="https://datascience-learnbay.medium.com/complete-guide-on-data-science-bootcamp-bf9e21caf00b" target="_blank" rel="nofollow">data science courses at Learnbay</a> if you’re a newbie looking to learn more about the field.
 Which version of an overridden method is performed is determined by the type of the object being referenced to (not the type of the reference variable).

 ## Multiple And Multilevel Inheritances In Method Overriding